phoenicyan/phoenicyan.github.io/_posts/2025-09-14-sql_transpiler.md

 ## Introduction
-At some time during this year, I heard the term "vibe coding"[^1].
+During this year I heard the term "vibe coding"[^1].
 So, I wanted to try it myself in a small project to see how it works.
-Also I wanted to demonstrate some of my ideas for a SQL transplilation (conversion between Postgres and T-SQL dialects).
-I chose an AI from one of the most reputable vendors (imho): gemini.google.com.
-However, I could achieve similar results with a different AI vendor as well.
+Also I wanted to demonstrate some of my ideas for a SQL transplilation[^2] (conversion between Postgres and T-SQL dialects).
+I chose an AI from one of the most reputable vendors: gemini.google.com.
 I limited the goals of my project to:
 1. Implement a parser that understands a couple of SQL dialects (Postgres and T-SQL).
 1. Implement a builder that converts AST into an internal representation of a SQL statement.
 1. Implement the output statement generator in the desired dialect.